imohmmed/sports/replit.md

 ## Known Limitations

 - One concurrent stream per user (enforced by session tracking)
-- Stream URLs are encrypted and require active subscription
+- Stream URLs are encrypted and require active, non-expired subscription
-- Admin panel requires manual User ID input (no user search UI)
+- Subscriptions automatically expire based on duration (checked on stream access)
 - WebSocket connection for heartbeat is optional (HTTP fallback in place)

 ## Future Enhancements